ganufla/dendron/README.md

 # dendron
-A simple tool for calculating frequency of patterns within dendrograms.
-Such calculation is performed using input patterns, stored in a file, and a set of dendrograms (replicas), stored in other file using newick format.
+A simple tool for calculating frequency of clusters within dendrograms.
+Such a calculation is performed using input patterns, stored in a file, and a set of dendrograms (replicas), stored in other file using newick format.
 Dendron's output is a table having input patterns and their frequencies.

-Input patterns may be sets, dendrograms or branches (dendrons).
-Such patterns are compared with those ones coming from the set of replicas using two methods: crispy and relaxed.
-Using 'crispy' method dendron search for exact matches of the given patterns throughout the replicas.
+Clusters may be sets, dendrograms or branches (dendrons).
+Such clusters are compared with those ones coming from the set of replicas using two methods: crispy and relaxed.
+Using 'crispy' method dendron search for exact matches of the given patterns throughout the replicas (set cluster contrast or graph cluster contrast).
 When relaxed method is selected, then a relaxed measure of similarity is used for finding the most similar subpattern within each replica.
+For more information regarding the contrast methods, view [Leal W., et al](http://www.jcheminf.com/).

 ## Installation